 I’m aware that Pinterest have put together a small piece of code for websites who do not wish any images from their site to be pinned.
 But, I’m still concerned about the copyright issue when using the site.
 I read that they may be able to get around this in the US by only using thumbnail images on boards rather than large images.
 I guess I’ll wait and see on that and whilst that might turn out to be ok in the US, what about everywhere else in the world?!

-But, Pinterest encourages you to pin images from the web by providing the Pin It button.
+But, the site encourages you to pin images from the web by providing the Pin It button.
 Ironic eh?

 So how do I use Pinterest?